Online experiment design for continuous-time systems using generalized filtering

 Hence, the following relation holds:

-where we have used \eqref{fw}, and the specific low pass filtering function $g_\ell$ defined in \eqref{lpf}.
-We conclude that the filtered data $ w_\ell^f $ can be interpreted as the state of the dynamical system \eqref{slpf} at specific time instants.
+where we have used \eqref{fw}, and the specific low-pass filtering function $g_\ell$ in \eqref{lpf}.
+We conclude that the filtered data $ w_\ell^{\rm f} $ obtained from the low-pass filter function \eqref{lpf} are samples of the state of the dynamical system \eqref{slpf} at specific time instants.
 The low-pass filter function \eqref{lpf} is often employed to avoid the need for measuring the time derivative of (state) variables \cite{roy2017combined,cho2017composite}.
 Indeed, denote

 Then, using integration by parts, we obtain

 i.e., the filtered time derivative data $ w^{\rm df}_\ell $ can be calculated without measuring the time derivative $\dot{w}$. \end{example}